web3-nodeops/tacchain/NETWORKS.md

 ```

 ### 4. Delegate more tokens (optional)

+In this example our moniker is `testnode` as named when we initialized our node.
+Don't forget to replace with your node moniker.

 ``` sh
 tacchaind --home .testnet tx staking delegate $(tacchaind --home .testnet q staking validators --output json | jq -r '.validators[] | select(.description.moniker == "testnode") | .operator_address') 1000000000utac --keyring-backend test --from validator -y